 | PE-22-28 | Intranasal | 50-100 mcg/day | 1-2x daily | 10-14 days | 4-7 days (animal) |

-For proper peptide preparation, use our reconstitution calculator.
-For storage guidance, see our how to store peptides guide.
+For peptide preparation, use the reconstitution calculator.
+For storage, see how to store peptides.

-Cognitive peptides as a class have favorable safety profiles in the available data.
-Semax and Selank have decades of clinical use in Russia with no serious adverse events in published literature.
+Cognitive peptides have favorable safety profiles in the available data.
+Semax and Selank carry decades of Russian clinical use with no serious adverse events in published literature.
 Cerebrolysin's safety is documented across multiple RCTs.
+Here are the specific risks.

-Quality concerns: The peptide market lacks pharmaceutical regulation.
-Purchase from suppliers who provide third-party certificates of analysis (COA) with mass spectrometry data confirming identity and purity.
-This applies especially to Cerebrolysin (counterfeit products exist) and Dihexa (novel compound with limited production standards).
+Sourcing matters.
+The peptide market lacks pharmaceutical regulation.
+Buy from suppliers providing third-party certificates of analysis (COA) with mass spectrometry data.
+This applies especially to Cerebrolysin and Dihexa.

-See our general guide on getting started with peptides for sourcing and quality verification advice.
+See the getting started with peptides guide for sourcing and quality verification.

 Frequently Asked Questions